wntrblm/wintersong/docs/docs/markdown.md

 > and even extend it over multiple lines.
 > You can use text formatting like **bold** and _italic_
 > as well.
+>
+> Blockquotes can also span multiple paragraphs and such.

+!!! quote
+    There are different types of admonitions.

 ```markdown
 > You can format a paragraph as a blockquote,